 This analogy stresses:

-- Visibility: Just as lightning illuminates the whole sky, Christ’s return will be seen worldwide.
+Visibility: Just as lightning illuminates the whole sky, Christ’s return will be seen worldwide.
+Lightning cannot be hidden, contained or limited to one small location, and neither will the coming of Jesus.

 Accompanied by Heavenly Signs